Research

 Image of a "mental health app" I generated using DiffusionBee, a Stable Diffusion app for AI art

-To understand this moral self-regulation, I completed a year of ethnographic fieldwork with academic teams developing technology for mental healthcare.
+To understand this moral self-regulation, I completed three years of ethnographic fieldwork with academic teams developing technology for mental healthcare.
 I argue researchers’ moral rulemaking is a form of entrepreneurship.
-Moral entrepreneurship shapes the field of digital health by setting what it focuses on, what it neglects, and whom it serves.
-As my dissertation analyzes this process, it helps explain how moral ideas are adjudicated amidst uncertainty and it uncovers new mechanisms for health disparities and social inequality in our digital future.
+Moral entrepreneurship shapes the field of digital mental health by setting what it focuses on, what it neglects, and whom it serves.
+As this project analyzes this process, it helps explain how moral ideas are adjudicated amidst uncertainty and it uncovers new mechanisms for health disparities and social inequality in our digital future.

-My dissertation is funded by several competitive national fellowships, including the ASA/NSF Doctoral Dissertation Research Improvement Grant and the Institute for Citizens and Scholars’ Charlotte W. Newcombe Dissertation Grant
+This project is funded by several competitive national fellowships, including the ASA/NSF Doctoral Dissertation Research Improvement Grant and the Institute for Citizens and Scholars’ Charlotte W. Newcombe Dissertation Grant.
+One article from this project is published in Socius.

 Image of "doctors working on computers" I generated using Stable Diffusion